maggiepowell/bamazon/README.md

 ## How to Use:

 1. In your terminal, run node bamazonCustomer.js.
-The first thing you will be prompted with is a list of the products available to purchase.
+The first thing you will be prompted with is a table of the products available to purchase along with their price.

-2. Next you will be prompted for how many units of the product you would like to buy.
+2. Next you will be prompted for how many units you would like to buy.

 3. Once you have placed your order, the application will check the store to make sure there is enough product to fill your order.
-If there isn't enough stock, the appl will return "Insufficient quantity!" and you will start over.
+It will then return your order total and the amount of stock left in the store.

 4. If there is enough stock to fill your order, it will be fulfilled and the SQL database will be updated to reflect the remaining quantity.